INFANT OVERDOSE: Judge Frees Bergen Woman Charged With Endangerment After Baby Ingests Opioid

-Alia Elsafy of North Arlington was initially jailed, but a Superior Court judge in Hackensack quickly ordered her release on Friday, May 26, records show.
+Alia Elsafy of North Arlington was initially jailed, but a Superior Court judge in Hackensack almost immediately ordered her release on Friday, May 26, records show.

 She’s charged with one count of child endangerment.